AshampooSystems/boden/docs/docs/reference/foundation/application.md

 * **virtual String uriToBundledFileUri(const String &uri)**

-	Returns a platform specific representation of a resource path ( see: [../../guides/fundamentals/resources.md](Resources) ).
+	Returns a platform specific representation of a resource path (see: [Resources](../../guides/fundamentals/resources.md)).
 If the path cannot be converted, the `uri` parameter is returned.

 ## Shutdown